 WW11 Collection FREE on Footnote.com in December

-Exciting news from Footnote.comicon!
+Exciting news from Footnote.com!

 FOOTNOTE.COM HONORS WWII VETERANS WITH THE FIRST-EVER INTERACTIVE USS ARIZONA MEMORIAL

--Footnote.comicon Opens Their WWII Collection Free To The Public During December-
+-Footnote.com Opens Their WWII Collection Free To The Public During December-

-Lindon, UT – December 7, 2009 – In honor of Pearl Harbor Day, Footnote.comicon announced today that they will make the largest interactive WWII collection on the web including the Interactive USS Arizona Memorial free to the public during December.
+Lindon, UT – December 7, 2009 – In honor of Pearl Harbor Day, Footnote.com announced today that they will make the largest interactive WWII collection on the web including the Interactive USS Arizona Memorial free to the public during December.
 Featuring over 10 million records, documents and photos from the National Archives, this collection helps family members and historians better understand the people and events of WWII.

 Included in this exclusive collection is the Interactive USS Arizona Memorial.
 This online version allows people to view the actual wall of names and search for those they know.
 An interactive box for each name on the wall features additional information about each veteran and includes a place where anyone can contribute photos and stories.
 View the Captain of the USS Arizona, Franklin Van Valkenburgh, on the interactive wall.